 DR. KELLI CEDO

-Dr. Kelli Cedo serves as an English Language Arts Curriculum, Instruction, and Assessment Lead in Hampton City Schools (HCS).
+Dr. Kelli Cedo serves as Early Learning & Tile I Senior Director in Norfolk City Schools.
 She has served Principal of Forrest Elementary School in Hampton, VBCPS as Title I Coordinator, Division Contact for School Improvement, Assistant Principal, Literacy Coach, Academic Coordinator, and Family Engagement Liaison.
 She has served on the Virginia Association of Elementary School Principals board and the National Association of Federal Program Directors Board.
 She has presented at numerous conferences including the National Title I conference and National Association of Elementary School Principals Conference.
 She currently is a blogger for Scholastic and Center for Collaborative Classrooms.
 Her passion is to ensure all educators and students have access to high-quality curriculum, instruction, and professional learning through mentoring and cultivating an environment of collaboration and innovation through respect, trust, and risk-taking.
 Dr. Cedo’s presentations focus on all aspects of comprehensive literacy including year‐round and out of school time.
 She supports other educators in creating strategic steps to ensure resources and programming are effective for all kids.
 Dr. Cedo helps schools collaborate to establish their vision, mission, goals, objectives, and action steps and confirm measurable outcomes exist while ensuring they are able to measure the outcomes.
 Dr. Cedo has authored or has been a contributor for articles in publications such as Title I Admin and ASCD Education Update.
 Dr. Cedo holds a Master’s degree in elementary education, and an Ed.S. and Ph.D. in Educational Leadership/Supervision, all from Old Dominion University.
 Her dissertation focused on providing all students access to quality education by examining state fiscal effort toward education.

 DR. TRACY JOSHUA